We have failed you.

 One of our great challenges is the lack of representation.
 I recommend you force diversity until it becomes second nature.
 Institutions should compel themselves to reserve a certain number of seats on any board, or relevant body, to reflect the relevant ethnic and sectarian differences, to realize equal representation for women (we are woefully behind), and for youth (to create leadership tracks).

-But leaders will only be as capable as the institutions that support them.
 One of our great challenges is the monopoly of power.
 Having learned lessons from the failures of post-colonial states, term limits must be strictly enforced.

 One of our great challenges is moderation.
 Your religion is sacred, and must remain so.
 We do not change our worship merely because times have changed.
 But we can also acknowledge the implications of our rituals, and compensate for them.
 I believe, like the overwhelming majority of Muslims do, that ritual prayers should be led by men.
 But given this obligation, it should be the case that mosques should be led by women.

 I still know of mosques that forbid women from leadership positions as a matter of policy.

 We need, I hope you can see, new thinking.
 You can and should provide it.
 Too many mosques and communities are still using failed models of leadership, too many Muslim institutions are mired in a narrative of victimization, and too many have no mechanism for producing new leaders, never mind to extend their mandates, but even to renew them.
 Challenging this, and them, will not be easy for you.

 People will hate you and call you all kinds of hurtful things; you might even begin to doubt yourself.
 If you do, look out at the Muslim spaces, institutions and societies before you.
 Are they as good as they can be?
 Clearly doing what has been done before doesn’t do much.
 You have much to learn from others, and should respect their experiences, but you do not have to do as they have done.